Shahtr1/Data-Structures---Algorithms/java/Readme.md

 ### Doubly Linked Lists

-- How do you represent a Doubly Linked List?
 - How do you implement a Doubly Linked List?
 - How do you print elements of a Doubly Linked List?
 - How do you insert a node at the beginning of a Doubly Linked List?